Varstation/vars-cli/README.md

 There are a few important commands when using this CLI:

-### Changing environment (`vars-cli env`)

-By default, all the actions will be performed on our production infrastructure.
-However, you can choose to make your actions on other environments if necessary.
-Use this command to change to the environments you want.

 ### Authenticating (`vars-cli auth`)

 To perform any action, you must be authenticated.
 You'll use your varstation account credentials